 So why choose Mental Health First Aid?

-As part of OH&S compliance most organisations now have a designated Physical First Aider but what about having a Mental Health First Aider in your workplace?
+As part of OH&S compliance most organisations now have a designated First Aider but what about having a Mental Health First Aider?

 Mental illness is the biggest cause for long term disability (Disease Burden Survey, 2003) and causes many headaches for employers such as absenteeism, poor work performance and increase in HR workload due to high staff turnovers.